Christina El Moussa Marries Ant Anstead In 'Winter Wonderland' Ceremon

 Christina El Moussa Marries Ant Anstead In 'Winter Wonderland' Ceremony

-Christina El Moussa is off the market!
+Christina El Moussa is officially off the market!

-The 35-year-old Flip or Flop star tied the knot with Wheelers Dealers host Ant Anstead on Saturday night, according to People.
+The 35-year-old Flip or Flop star tied the knot with Wheelers Dealers host Ant Anstead on Saturday, according to People.

-The couple managed to keep a lid on their secret nuptials by inviting 70 close friends and family to meet them at their Newport Beach, California home where guests thought they’d be bussed to the Newport Beach Christmas Boat Parade.
+The couple managed to keep a lid on their nuptials by inviting 70 close friends and family to meet them at their Newport Beach, California home where guests thought they’d be bussed to the Newport Beach Christmas Boat Parade.
 Instead, they found themselves witnessing the couple’s "I Do's," which had a fitting "Winter Wonderland" theme.

 “We wanted to make it about the kids,” the 39-year-old groom also shared.
 “It’s the six of us.
 We’re a blended family so it was really important for them to be a part of it.”